What is Cybersecurity Maturity Model Certification (CMMC)?

 As we’ve seen, CMMC mandates ways of safeguarding the defense supply chain to protect sensitive government data.
 The Federal Information Security Management Act (FISMA), which is aimed at government agencies and private corporations managing public data, is another important regulation organizations must comply with.

 It doesn’t have to be difficult to meet compliance directives—you just need the right tools.
-Wiz is a leading solution that assesses your cloud environment against multiple industry regulations, including NIST 800-171, NIST SP 800-53, and FedRAMP.
+Wiz is a leading solution that helps to ensure your cloud environment is compliant against multiple industry regulations, including NIST 800-171, NIST SP 800-53, and FedRAMP.
 Wiz continuously monitors your systems and generates interactive heatmaps to deliver comprehensive visibility of your security and compliance posture.

 Schedule a demo today to learn how Wiz can simplify all your compliance management needs.